Surgery in Decorah

 Diagnosis and treatments

 Robotic surgery is just one of many advanced technologies available through Surgery.
-Robotic surgery is available in Eau Claire, Wis.; La Crosse, Wis.; and Mankato, Minn., as an alternative to traditional open surgery and conventional laparoscopy, putting the surgeon's hands at the controls of an advanced robotic platform.
+Robotic surgery is available in Eau Claire, Wis.; La Crosse, Wis.; Mankato, Minn.; New Prague, Minn.; and Red Wing, Minn., as an alternative to traditional open surgery and conventional laparoscopy, putting the surgeon's hands at the controls of an advanced robotic platform.
 Robotic surgery helps surgeons perform even the most complex and delicate procedures through very small incisions with superior precision.

 Surgeons conduct robotic surgery using a robotic system, which includes a camera arm and several interactive mechanical arms with joints that work like a human's wrist.